 BMR Calculator

-Basal Metabolic Rate (BMR) is the number of calories your body burns at rest to maintain vital functions like breathing and circulation.
+Basal Metabolic Rate (BMR) is the number of calories your body burns at rest.

 Your Details